hem-brahmbhatt/zapp-coding-test/README.md

   - API calls are handled in the store
 - Zod
   - Validates the data + type inference
+- Vitest
+  - Tests the store and API calls

 On the server:
 - TypeScript
 - Node.js
 - Express
+  - serves the front-end app
   - serves the REST API routes for /api/inventory.
-There's no need for anything more complex currently, e.g. graphql
-  - serves the front-end app
+If the front-end were more complex requiring different shapes of data, I would expose a graphql endpoint.
 - Better-sqlite3
-  - In-memory SQLite database
+  - Uses an in-memory SQLite database.
+The table is created on startup.
+  - A single table is used to store the inventory data, since there's no need for anything more complex
+  - Uses prepared statements instead of an ORM, since the data is simple.
+In a production environment, I would use an ORM to manage the database schema and interact with the database.
 - Zod
   - Validates the data + type inference
 - Jest
+  - Tests the API routes

 ## Assumptions
-- Quantity can be negative to indicate whether the item has been oversold.
-Empty values for SKU, description and store are allowed for ease of use, with the intention of being filled out later.
+- SKU is a mandatory value that must be provided, and of the format correct format.
+Quantity can be negative to indicate whether the item has been oversold.
+Empty values for description and store are allowed for ease of use, with the intention of being filled out later.
 - The data is keyed by SKU.
 If rows with the same SKU are uploaded, the data will be overwritten.
+In production, we would want to put limits in place for bulk updates across multiple rows.
 - Both front-end and back-end validates that duplicate SKUs are not added in the same request.
 - Inventory list (i.e. the list of items in the database) is in descending order, so the latest items are at the top.
-The following improvements would be needed to support a real API
+- The following improvements would be needed to support a real API
     - Pagination
     - Parameterize the order
     - Sorting
     - Filtering

-- Front-end is not responsive.
-Expects a desktop browser.
+- Front-end is not responsive for the sake of time.
+Try to run this on a desktop browser.